 - When services are available, potential clients will be contacted by of one our trainees who will conduct a brief screening interview to determine whether the clinic's resources are suited to the client's requests.
 A first meeting is usually made at that time.
 Please note that the wait list time between initial contact and the first meeting can sometimes be lengthy.

 Please Note: Clinic services are in high demand and not all requests can be accommodated.
-In these circumstances, callers will be notified when making a request for service and appropriate referrals may be provided.
+PLEASE NOTE: Our current waitlist time for psychoeducational assessments is approximately more than one calendar year, and we have now resumed taking clients for counselling services.
+Callers will be notified when making a request for service and appropriate referrals may be provided.

 Clinic fees policy